 Elite Status Boost

-The Summit card is the fastest airline card on the market for earning status.
+The Summit card is one of the best airline cards on the market for earning status.
 You’ll earn one status point for every $2 spent with no cap, plus 10,000 bonus status points every year after your first anniversary.

 With Atmos Silver status requiring just 20,000 points, spending just $20,000 in a calendar year can get you there starting in your second year.
 At 40,000 points, cardholders earn Atmos Gold … as well as broader Oneworld Sapphire status.